thriveweb/sailing-paradise/content/pages/home.md

     serviceContent:
       buttonUrl: private-charters
       description: >-
-        Sailing in Paradise invites you to step aboard ‘The Spirit of Gwonda’ a luxury, resort style, catamaran for up to 30 guests.
+        For any occasion.
+Sailing in Paradise invites you to step aboard one of their luxurious sailing catamarans for an event to be remembered .
       icon: /images/uploads/wheel.svg
       title: Private Boat Hire
   - image: /images/uploads/girl-img1.jpg